LeonSo7/SFWRENG4WW3_Project/README.txt

 COMPSCI 4WW3 Project: Scoops

-Scoops is a website that allows users to browse for icecream shops, and contribute through writing reviews.
+Scoops is a website that allows users to browse for ice cream shops, and contribute through writing reviews.

 Course Name: Web Computing and Web Systems